Iron supplement: Infection risk

 Because one of the functions of elevated ferritin (an acute phase reaction protein) in acute infections is thought to be to sequester iron from bacteria, it is generally thought that iron supplementation (which circumvents this mechanism) should be avoided in patients who have active bacterial infections.
 Replacement of iron stores is seldom such an emergency that it cannot wait for any such acute infection to be treated.

 Some studies have found that iron supplementation can lead to an increase in infectious disease morbidity in areas where bacterial infections are common.
 For example, children receiving iron-enriched foods have demonstrated an increased rate in diarrhea overall and enteropathogen shedding.
 Iron deficiency protects against infection by creating an unfavorable environment for bacterial growth.
 Nevertheless, while iron deficiency might lessen infections by certain pathogenic diseases, it also leads to a reduction in resistance to other strains of viral or bacterial infections, such as Salmonella typhimurium or Entamoeba histolytica.
 Overall, it is sometimes difficult to decide whether iron supplementation will be beneficial or harmful to an individual in an environment that is prone to many infectious diseases; however this is a different question than the question of supplementation in individuals who are already ill with a bacterial infection.

 Children living in areas prone to malaria infections are also at risk of developing anemia.
 It was thought that iron supplementation given to such children could increase the risk of malaria infection in them.
-A Cochrane systematic review published in 2016 found high-quality evidence that iron supplementation does not increase the risk of clinical malaria in children.
+A Cochrane systematic review published in 2016 (updated in 2026) found high-quality evidence that iron supplementation does not increase the risk of clinical malaria in children.